 National University of Singapore

 During the work placement period the students will undertake lectures at a partner University, which normally are held one or twice in the evenings per week.
 Here the group is trained to write and produce a complete business plan (not related to the companies).
-The course explors the various options for start-up financing and resource allocation, organizational structures, sales and marketing approaches, and the myriad of other complex decisions and challenges facing hi-tech startups.
-The lecturer(s) mentoa and advise the students in the preparation of their plans and monitors their progress and provide critical feedback.
-At the end of the programme the students, who are working in groups, are assessed, both orally and in writing, on their business plans.
+The course explores the various options for start-up financing and resource allocation, organizational structures, sales and marketing approaches, and the myriad of other complex decisions and challenges facing hi-tech start-ups.
+The lecturer(s) mentor and advise the students in the preparation of their plans and monitors their progress and provide critical feedback.
+At the end of the program the students, who are working in groups, are assessed, both orally and in writing, on their business plans.
 The partner university issues a certificate of attendance, a critical appraisal of the business plan and a final grade.

 The work placement can be within a product or service company, preferably involved in a hi-tech field and not more than three years old.
 The students are not allowed to receive payment for their work within the work placement company.

 All the students are also gathered for a seminar in Oslo upon travelling to the different destinations.
 The seminar consists of a number of lectures and team building sessions, where they are introduced to creativity, international business culture and a meeting with the a student from last year’s program.

 Our domestic partners